symbol/symbol-docs/source/concepts/cross-chain-transaction.rst

 Secret proof transaction is used to unlock :ref:`secret lock transactions <secret-lock-transaction>`.

-To unlock a secret lock transaction, the account must demonstrate that it knows the *proof* and the used *hasing algorithm*, which unlock the transaction.
+To unlock a secret lock transaction, the account must demonstrate that it knows the *proof* and the used *hashing algorithm*, which unlock the transaction.

     **Hash Type**

-    Hash algorithm used, to check that proof hashed equals secret.
+    The hash algorithm used, to check that proof hashed equals secret.

     **Secret**